WICKED WINTER 6HR ROGAINE

 |Adult 2hr||$30.00 pp||$35.00 pp|

 * Pre entries online only.
-Early bird entries close on 23rd July 10PM.
-6 hour & 4 hour event entries close on 30th July, 10PM.
-2hr & Wicked Kids Event online entries close on 30th July, 10PM, but we will still take entries on the day, $5 late fee will be charged.
+Early bird entries close on 13th July 11:59PM.
+6 hour & 4 hour event entries close on 27th July, 10PM.
+2hr & Wicked Kids Event online entries close on 28th July, 11:59PM, but we will still take 2hr & Kids Event entries on the day, $5 late fee will be charged.

 ** Child, 12 years old and under, must be accompanied by a paying adult.